-This is the top most screen and the one that the control powers up in.
+This is the top most screen and the first available screen at power up.

 Preview Window

 This window displays the current part in memory with the overall dimensions for that part.

 Watch Window

 This is the right part of the screen where such things as the speedometer, positions, cut mode and time are displayed.
 This part of the screen is configurable through the setups.
 Up to 10 different Watch Windows are available for viewing during use.